NefertitiM/Determinants-of-Opioid-Mortality/README.md

 ![Opioid Deaths by Drug](https://github.com/NefertitiM/Determinants-of-Opioid-Mortality/blob/main/Output/rate_by_synth1.png)

-The first dataset was broken down to only look at the precentage of people in poverty per individual state.
-To show this information in a condensed way, a bar graph showing the top 10 states with the highest percentage of poverty was generated.
-A smiliar bar graph was made, showing the top ten states with the highest opioid-related deaths per 100k people (These graphs can be found in the powerpoint slides and jupyter notebook).
-The graph below summarizes the previous two, allowing for a comparison of povery and opioid-related deaths.
+To examine the precentage of people in poverty per individual state, a bar graph was generated.
+To condense the information, this only showed the top 10 states with the highest percentage of poverty.
+A smiliar bar graph was made, showing the top ten states with the highest opioid-related deaths per 100k people (these graphs can be found in the powerpoint slides and jupyter notebook).
+The graph below summarizes the two, allowing for a comparison of state poverty and opioid-related deaths.

 ![Opioid Deaths by Drug](https://github.com/NefertitiM/Determinants-of-Opioid-Mortality/blob/main/images/poverty_vs_deaths.png)